 Enroll me for this course

-- Gain a record of achievement by earning more than 75% of the maximum number of points from all graded assignments.
+- Gain a record of achievement by earning at least 75% of the maximum number of points from all graded assignments.

 - Gain a confirmation of participation by completing at least 80% of the course material.